in CHF 1,000

 Headcount (expressed as full-time equivalents)

 The business segment “Corporate Center” is of great importance for banking operations and the processing of business transactions.
-It encompasses the areas Group Operations, Group Information Technology, Group Credit, Group Treasury & Execution, Group Finance, Group Risk, Group Legal, Compliance & Tax, Group Human Resources Management, Group Communications & Marketing and Group Business Development.
-In addition, those revenues and expenses of VP Bank Ltd having no direct relationship to client-oriented operating divisions, as well as consolidation adjustments are reported under the Corporate Center.
-Revenue-generating business activities of the segment Corporate Center arise in connection with the Group Treasury Function.
-The results of the Group's own financial investments, the structural contribution and the changes in the value of interest-rate hedges are reported in this segment.
-The prior-year’s non-recurring positive effect of the “bargain purchase” arising from the merger with Centrum Bank (gain from the acquisition of Centrum Bank) as well as the charges for restructuring costs (including social plan) and project costs are reported in the Corporate Center business segment.
+It encompasses the areas Group Operations, Group Information Technology, Group Projects Services, Corporate Excellence & Transformation, Corporate Services, Group Credit, Group Treasury & Execution, Group Finance, Group Financial Management & Reporting, Group Risk, Group Legal Services, Group Compliance, Group Human Resources, Group Communications & Marketing, Group Strategy and CEO Office.
+In addition, those revenues and expenses of VP Bank Ltd having no direct relationship to client-focussed business segments, as well as consolidation adjustments are reported under the Corporate Center.
+Revenue-generating business activities of the segment Corporate Center arise in connection with the Group Treasury function.
+The results of the Group’s own financial investments, the structural contribution and the changes in the value of hedges are reported in this segment.